Dog & Cat Vomiting: When to Worry and Go to Emergency Vet

 Concern Level: HIGH - Go to emergency vet immediately

-Common Causes: Ate something brown, or blood that's been in stomach (turns brown/coffee color)
+Brown: Digested food, possibly digested blood.
+Common causes include eating something brown, or blood that's been in stomach (turns brown/coffee color).
+Moderate to high concern if coffee-ground appearance.

 Common Causes of Vomiting